parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Download: http://download.parrotgeek.com/android/ParrotMod/
-[THESE NEW VERSIONS DO NOT AUTO REBOOT AFTER INSTALL] Don't use Universal_Test unless I tell you to
+[THESE NEW VERSIONS DO NOT AUTO REBOOT AFTER INSTALL] Don't use Universal_Test unless I tell you to.

 Github: https://github.com/parrotgeek1/ParrotMod_Grouper
 Feel free to fork/pull request!
 But always credit me if you make something based on it and ask me for permission first.